I recently learned about “Twitch”, a popular streaming platform, and I decided to try it out to stream some of my Fortnite gameplay.

 2. Do a Search for “audio MIDI Setup”

-Click on the small search icon in the top right of your screen as demonstrated in picture.
+Click on the small search icon in the top right of your screen (or select “cmd” and space) as demonstrated in the picture.
 When search bar shows up, search for “audio MIDI Setup”.

 3. Create “Multi-Output Device” and Select “iShowU Audio Capture” as Master Device